|

 22. coil

-a round shape formed by a series of concentric circles (as formed by leaves or flower petals)
+a round shape formed by a series of connected loops

 To die, to sleep;